w3c-fedid/FedCM/consumers.md

 ## The Delegation-oriented Variation

-The last alternative under consideration continues to pull responsibility into the browser, enabling it to finally address the [The IDP Tracking Problem](README.md#the-idp-tracking-problem) mechanically.
+The last alternative under consideration enables the user agent to finally address the [The IDP Tracking Problem](README.md#the-idp-tracking-problem) mechanically.

 In this formulation, the IDP delegates the presentation of identity assertions to the Browser.
 It accomplishes that by making the browser generate a public/private key pair and have the IDP sign a certificate attesting that the browser's private key can issue certificates for a certain JWT.